Nora EverettVice Chair

 Ms. Everett served on Principal's global asset management and international retirement boards in Europe and Asia.
 Over her career, she championed talent development and diversity efforts at Principal, including co-founding Principal's Women's Network for Leaders and co-chairing Principal's Diversity Council.

-Ms. Everett serves as chair of the United Way of Central Iowa board and audit chair for the Community Foundation of Greater Des Moines board.
+Ms. Everett served as chair of the United Way of Central Iowa board and audit chair for the Community Foundation of Greater Des Moines board.
 In 2018, she received the Tocqueville Society Award, presented as United Way of Central Iowa's highest honor in recognition of leadership and service to Iowans through United Way.